Opel supervisory board approves turnaround plan

 “The support of GM shows just how important European engineering and the European sites of Opel and Vauxhall are for the group,” said Opel’s top labor leader, Wolfgang Schaefer-Klug.

+Dan Akerson, the chief executive of parent GM, wants to stem the constant flow of red ink at Opel by shrinking its fixed-cost base and running each plant at maximum capacity on a three shift basis - something analysts say is only possible if he closes at least one of the six car factories.

-Strident union opposition to plant closures has forced Opel to take a two-track approach to its restructuring - putting the plan to a boardroom vote while negotiating separately over staff cuts in Germany that likely would take effect only after the last year of the plan.
+Strident union opposition to plant closures have forced Opel to take a two-track approach to its restructuring - putting the plan to a boardroom vote while negotiating separately over staff cuts in Germany that likely would only take effect after the last year of the plan.